The 5 LIV Golfers To Have Won The Players Championship

 Cameron Smith, 2022

-Cameron Smith produced a sublime display two years ago, one-putting eight of his last nine holes.
+Cameron Smith produced a sublime display three years ago, one-putting eight of his last nine holes.
 The Aussie led by two shots as he made his way to the world-famous par-3 17th, where an island green can cause even the world’s best players to doubt themselves and feel the nerves.

-Smith remained aggressive, hitting his tee shot to four feet, from where he tidied up for his record-equalling 10th birdie of the round.
 It turned out to be a crucial two, for a bogey down the 18th, where he punched out from the pine straw straight into the water, made for a tight finish.
 He beat Anirban Lahiri, also now a LIV Golf player, by a single stroke, for the second of three victories in 2022.
 Smith had won the Sentry at the start of the year and the Claret Jug would follow in July.

 Shortly after his victory at St Andrews, Smith joined LIV Golf – and his reserved parking spot at TPC properties was removed.